Song Hye-Kyo Talks About Song Joong-Ki At Laneige Press Meet In Taiwan

 A post shared by Song Hyekyo 송혜교 宋慧乔 (@kyoya_1122) on

-Interestingly, Song Hye-kyo, in a recent interview with a fashion magazine, opened up about love, marriage and relationships.
+Interestingly, Song Hye-kyo, in a recent interview with a fashion magazine, opened up about love, marriage, and relationships.
 The bold and beautiful actress, who is open to doing challenging roles, admitted that the thought of marriage is frightening.

 สวยย❤❤#songhyekyo #LANEIGE #songhyekyointaiwan